 The intersections between child welfare involvement, housing instability, and homelessness is well documented for both families and young adults.
 When the housing and child welfare systems collaborate and leverage resources, they have the potential to prevent out-of-home placement and shorten time to family reunification, increase access to services that can help stabilize housing and help people to exit homelessness, and strengthen family connections.
 Utilizing a unique approach and collaborative service structure, supportive housing helps keep families safely together.
 This workshop will share evaluation findings from ACYF Partnerships to Demonstrate the Effectiveness of Supportive Housing for Families in the Child Welfare System.

-Presenters: Leah Lindstrom Rhea, CSH, Minneapolis, MN; and Andrew Johnson, CSH, San Diego, CA
+Presenters: Leah Lindstrom Rhea, CSH, Minneapolis, MN; Andrew Johnson, CSH, San Diego, CA; and Mike Pergamit, Urban Institute, Washington, DC

 H5 – Post-Release Services for Separated Families Exiting Immigration Detention